Ryan Crowther

-Ryan John Crowther (born 17 September 1988) is an English semi-professional footballer who plays for Hyde as a winger.
+Ryan John Crowther (born 17 September 1988) is a former English professional footballer who lasted played for Hyde as a winger.
 He started his career with his local side Stockport County, where he stayed for 10 years before moving to Liverpool in 2007.
 After spending two years at Liverpool, he left by mutual consent having made no first team appearances.

 Crowther went on several trials before joining Stalybridge Celtic in August 2010.
 He left the club in September, having been sentenced to four months in prison, for a drunken attack on a taxi driver in Watford.
 After his release from prison he joined Ashton United, where he stayed until the end of the 2010–11 season, before Hyde, and later Fleetwood Town.
 Following his release from Fleetwood, Crowther joined non-League side FC Halifax Town.
 At the end of the 2013–14 season he left Halifax Town after just 4 months at the club.